gilzamir18/AI4U/README.md

 # How to use the UnityRemotePlugin?
 UnityRemotePlugin has two components.
 The first component is the *server-side* code written in C#.
 The second component is the *client-side* code written in Python.

-We recommend that you have some version of Unity 2019 and start by looking at the examples available in the directories *examples*, and *unityplugin/UnityRemoteExample*.
+We recommend that you have some version of Unity 2019 and start by looking at the examples available in the directories *examples*.
 Start by example *examples/CubeAgent* for the first look in UnityRemotePlugin.
 Also, see the documentation available in directory *doc*.
 See the complete documentation in Table 1.

 Table 1: Documentation.